-Therefore it impacts every member of your digital team—from designers to developers to content creators.
+It impacts every member of your digital team—from designers to developers and content creators.

-- How well can persons with disabilities access your website?
+This is why you should always ask yourself first and foremost: How well can persons with disabilities access my website?

 As you can imagine, the law hasn’t kept up with the digital age.
-There are still many gray areas when it comes to website accessibility.
-There are no clear rules.
+There are still many gray areas when it comes to website accessibility with no clear rules.

 But the U.S. courts have continually referenced the Web Content Accessibility Guidelines (WCAG) 2.0 AA success criteria as the standard way to determine if a website is accessible.
-WCAG was recently updated in 2018.
+WCAG 2.0 was updated in 2018.
 It is now called WCAG 2.1 AA guidelines, which is the version we will be referencing in this article.
-(But rest assured that 2.1 inherits all of the requirements from 2.0.
-Therefore, content that conforms to 2.1 also conforms to 2.0.)
+(2.1 inherits all of the requirements from 2.0.)

 It’s also important to remember WCAG are guidelines and not the law.

 Stephen E. Boyd, Assistant Attorney General, stated in a letter of Congress on June 20, 2018 that businesses do have flexibility in how to comply with web accessibility.
 This means that while your website needs to be accessible to persons with disabilities, there’s some flexibility in how you get there.

 That said, it’s still good practice to follow WCAG guidelines.
 As imperfect as they may be, they are also the most comprehensive and relevant set of rules we have.
 So let’s take a look at some of the top considerations Kellie and Hannah run into when optimizing websites for accessibility.

 *Note: It is not recommended that Level AAA conformance be required as a general policy for entire sites because it is not possible to satisfy all Level AAA Success Criteria for some content.